 The SRX, to be cheap and go fast, performs simple RAID mapping.
 The mapping for a RAID converts the LUN's Logical Block Address (LBA) into a particular disk element of the RAID and an LBA on that disk.
 This is a simple mathmatical relationship.
 (In the case of a write, you will also have to update any redundant information on the array.)

 I've been good at adding boxes to a network.
 In 1994 I created the NTI PIX NAT Firewall, inventing stateful packet inspection and network address translation.
 I added a box to the network that translated martian internal IP addresses to public IP addresses on the fly.
-The data structure used to do this was also required to do stateful packet inspection.
+The data structure used to do this was also what was needed to do stateful packet inspection.
 Today all current firewalls use stateful packet inspection.

 Why not add a box to the storage network and do the same here?

 The VSX is the result.
 The "V" stands for virtual.
 The software runs on commodity hardware with just a bunch of NICs and no disk other than the small flash DoM used to boot it.
-And by small, I mean the least expensive DoM.
+And by small, I mean the least expsenive DoM.
 Currently that's a 16 GB DoM.
 Of that we leave 16 GB free.
 The amount of data we use is very tiny, something on the order of five megabytes.
 So, what we leave free is really 15,992,500,000 bytes free.
 It's just the cheapest DoM we can buy.

 So, how does it work?